-Welcome to the Northern Virginia Piedmont Region which is home to the Sixteenth District of the Deparment of Virgina of The American Legion.
+Welcome to the Northern Virginia Piedmont Region which is home to the Sixteenth District of the Department of Virginia of The American Legion.
 The Sixteenth District encompasses the counties of Culpeper, Fauquier, Loudoun, Prince William, Rappahannock, and Stafford.
-Cities include Ashburn, Culpeper, Haymarket, Leesburg, Manassas, Manassas Park, Middleburg, Purcellville, Quantico, Remington, Stafford, Sterling, Warrenton, and Woodbridge.
+Posts include Ashburn, Culpeper, Haymarket, Leesburg, Lovettsville, Manassas, Manassas Park, Middleburg, Purcellville, Quantico, Remington, Stafford, Sterling, Warrenton, and Woodbridge.

 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
 It is the nation’s largest wartime veterans service organization, committed to mentoring youth and sponsorship of wholesome programs in our communities, advocating patriotism and honor, promoting strong national security, and continued devotion to our fellow servicemembers and veterans.
 It has a worldwide membership of 2.8 million.

 The Department of Virginia is comprised of 212 posts divided into 17 Districts with over 33,500 members.
 The Sixteenth District is the second largest District in Virginia with over 4000 members.